hburgoyne/picard_mcp/README.md

    - Tokens are blacklisted after use to prevent replay attacks
    - Refresh tokens use rotation: each use generates a new refresh token and invalidates the old one

-#### 2. Standard OAuth 2.0 Authorization Code Flow with PKCE (📋 PLANNED FOR FUTURE)

-The system architecture supports the standard OAuth 2.0 Authorization Code flow with PKCE for enhanced security, following RFC 6749 and RFC 7636 standards.
-This approach would require users to authenticate with both the client and the MCP server, but is not currently implemented:

-1. **Authorization Flow**:
-   - User initiates login through the Django client
-   - Client generates a cryptographically secure random `state` parameter for CSRF protection
-   - Client generates a random PKCE `code_verifier` and derives `code_challenge` using SHA-256
-   - Client redirects to MCP server's `/authorize` endpoint with:
-     - `response_type=code`
-     - `client_id` (UUID format)
-     - `redirect_uri`
-     - `scope` (space-separated list, e.g., `memories:read memories:write`)
-     - `state` (for CSRF protection)
-     - PKCE parameters (`code_challenge` and `code_challenge_method=S256`)
-   - MCP server authenticates the user (if not already authenticated)
-   - MCP server validates all parameters and redirects back to the client with a short-lived authorization code

-2. **Token Exchange**:
-   - Client verifies the returned `state` parameter matches the one sent in the authorization request
-   - Client exchanges the authorization code for access and refresh tokens via `/token` endpoint
-   - MCP server issues a JWT access token, refresh token, expiration time, and granted scopes

-3. **API Access**:
-   - Same as in the Direct Connect approach

 ### Database Models